 This gene encodes a ubiquitin-like-conjugating enzyme and is a component of ubiquitination-like systems involved in autophagy, the process of degradation, turnover and recycling of cytoplasmic constituents in eukaryotic cells.
 This protein is known to play a role in regulation of autophagy during cell death.
 A pseudogene of this gene is located on chromosome 20.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2013]

 GeneCards Summary for ATG3 Gene

 ATG3 (Autophagy Related 3) is a Protein Coding gene.
 Diseases associated with ATG3 include Bardet-Biedl Syndrome 4.
-Among its related pathways are Autophagy Pathway and Senescence and Autophagy in Cancer.
+Among its related pathways are Cellular Senescence (REACTOME) and Autophagy Pathway.
 GO annotations related to this gene include enzyme binding and ubiquitin-like protein transferase activity.

 UniProtKB/Swiss-Prot for ATG3 Gene